coloringchaos/object-f17/syllabus.md

 ***You are required to earn a C letter grade or higher in order to continue course work in the TAM program.***

-## Labs & Quizzes
+## Labs & Tests
 There is a lab activity for nearly every week during the first half of the semester.
 They are short, simple assignments meant to help you understand the principles discussed in class and become familiar with physical computing technologies.
 Labs will be graded based on their completeness (turned in on time and meets the assignment’s requirements), technical proficiency (works correctly), documentation (posted to your online journal), and creative application (can you apply the techincal principles in a creative way).

-You will take two quizzes over the course of the semester.
-Both are open-note assessments.
+You will take two tests over the course of the semester.

 ## Projects
 You will complete two detailed production assignments over the course of the term.
 You are expected to push your abilities to produce something that utilizes what you have learned in the class and that is useful in some manner to yourself or the world.